 We sometimes make things harder for ourselves than they have to be.

 When it comes to marketing your sports business, regardless of what you specialize in, you need to simplify your efforts to get your brand out there.
 Whether you’re a baseball academy, yoga studio, sports performance center, chiropractor or physical therapist, focusing on a few time tested strategies could be all the marketing you need.

-What we’ve learned over the years is that a simple marketing strategy can be incredibly effective in producing that loyalty.
-Where so many of our clients lose their way is in the execution of that strategy.
+A simple marketing strategy can be incredibly effective in producing that loyalty.
+Creating the strategy, although often a missed step altogether, is really not the difficult part.
+Where so many companies and brands lose their way is in the execution of that strategy.
 They are pulled in so many directions that inevitably marketing, for whatever reason, falls to the bottom of the list of what they spend their time on.

 Simple design, relevant content, and consistent messaging is all successful marketing really comes down to.

-Most of our clients understand they should be using social media more, sending mobile friendly emails, coming up with better blogs, or sending out newsletters more often.
-The reality is they have to spend the majority of their time on the other areas of running their business, like working with their clients, bookkeeping, managing staff, and the inevitable hiccups that occur when you own your own sports business.
+Most companies understand they should be using social media more, sending mobile-friendly emails, coming up with relevant blogs, or curating in-person experiences more often.
+The reality is they have to spend the majority of their time on the other areas of running their business like client management, finance, organizational development, and generating new revenue.

 Tim Ziakas-Managing Partner